Dhruv-2003/Frame-base64/README.md

-# Frames64 - Hackathon Project
+# Frames64

-Welcome to Frames64, a cutting-edge platform where the magic of Frames meets the thrill of competition! 🎉
+Welcome to Frames64, a platform where the magic of Frames meets the thrill of competition! 🎉

 ## Overview